-How does Bosshardt Title Insurance Agency protect you
+How Bosshardt Title Insurance Agency Can Protect You

 All communication through our emails and closing software data are fully end to end encrypted.
 Bosshardt title Insurance Agency ALWAYS sends wiring instructions directly the parties, with clear instructions about our procedures.
 We NEVER send our wiring instructions to anyone other than the buyer, lender, or seller.
 The format of our wire instructions requires verbal verification prior to any wire initiation.